 Video gaming is a 190 million dollar a year industry.
 They are not going to just focus on how to get guys to buy their products.
 They want the other half of the population, females, to participate as well.
-The more people including women buying, the more profit in their pockets.
+The more people including women who buy video games means more profit for everyone.

 The different varieties and themes of gaming are also changing due to more women playing.
 Let’s be honest, in the past a lot, if not most video game designs catered toward the guys.
 Fighting games, war themes, and sporting games have dominated the gaming landscape and still do to a certain extent.
 Let’s face it, they still make money.

 The addition of strong female characters in video games also attracts women.
 They don’t just want to play some overly-aggressive male figure.
 Women like to “kick-butt” too.

 Games like “Tomb Raider: Lara Croft” are excellent games for anyone, not just the ladies.
 I love playing this.
 And remember I am an old sixty-two-year grandpa.
 I don’t have a problem getting in touch with my feminine side when I am saving the world from space invaders or exploring for lost treasures.

 Guys give her the controller or buy her one!!!

 What kind of games do women enjoy?
 Whatever they want!
 It’s their choice, not the industry.
 They may chart the stats on what people play or buy, but it is up to each and every individual, whether female or male.
 Play what you enjoy.
 I am including some other posts they may be of interest to readers.